 Faculty and staff members, students and community stakeholders are encouraged to participate in upcoming information sessions, beginning on Jan.
 30. We are also accepting feedback online.
 In addition, Pitt representatives working on campus master planning have provided responses to frequently cited topics from more than 200 comments submitted online to date.

 Who, at the University, is leading the planning process?

-The University’s Facilities Management Division, under the direction of the senior vice chancellor for business and operations, is working to develop the draft plan.
+The University’s Facilities Management Division, under the direction of the senior vice chancellor for business and operations, is leading the effort.
 Facilities Management has hired a leader in university planning, Ayers Saint Gross to help guide this process.

 How does this plan fit within the strategic Plan for Pitt?

-The draft of the campus master plan is an extension of the University's strategic plan.
+The campus master plan is an extension of the University's strategic plan.